-Nowadays there are many different styles of yoga like Vinyasa Yoga, Iyengar Yoga, Anusara Yoga, Sauna Yoga, Goat Yoga, Beer Yoga, and more.
+Nowadays, there are many different styles of yoga, such as Vinyasa Yoga, Iyengar Yoga, Anusara Yoga, Sauna Yoga, Goat Yoga, Beer Yoga, and more.
 I’ve practiced yoga in a sauna before, and that was quite enjoyable.
-However, when it comes to yoga with goats?
-Not quite sure about that, and as for beer yoga, I think I’d prefer a beer after yoga….
+However, when it comes to yoga with goats, I’m not entirely sure about that, and as for beer yoga, I think I’d prefer a beer after yoga.

-‘Prana’ means ‘life energy’; ‘yama’ is ‘control’.
-So, pranayama is control of life energy.
-Or, ‘Pran’ is ‘life energy’ and ‘Ayama’ is ‘expansion’.
-So, expansions of the life energy.
-You can decide for yourself which definition you prefer.
+‘Prana’ means ‘life energy,’ and ‘yama’ means ‘control.’
+Therefore, pranayama is the control of life energy.
+Alternatively, ‘Pran’ is ‘life energy,’ and ‘Ayama’ is ‘expansion,’ signifying the expansion of life energy.
+You can decide for yourself which definition resonates with you.

-But, ist about breathing techniques.
-The yoga tradition distinguishes between Sahaja Pranayama and Anubandha Pranayama.
-‘Sahaja’ means ‘natural’.
-So it is about our natural breath that we are born with.
-It leads and we follow it.
-When you observe and perceive your breath, you are practising Sahaja Pranayama.
-‘Anu’ means ‘with’ and ‘bandha’ is ‘lock’.
-Anubandha Pranayama are the classical breathing techniques of Hatha Yoga, such as Nadi Shodana (alternate nostril breathing) and Kappalabathi (fire breathing).
-Here you take control and the breath follows you.
-Both Sahaja and Anubandha are wonderful tools to centre and focus us.
+Pranayama is primarily about breathing techniques.
+In the yoga tradition, it distinguishes between Sahaja Pranayama and Anubandha Pranayama.
+‘Sahaja’ translates to ‘natural,’ focusing on our innate breath, the one we are born with.
+It leads, and we follow.
+When you observe and become aware of your breath, you are practicing Sahaja Pranayama.
+‘Anu’ means ‘with,’ and ‘bandha’ is ‘lock.’
+Anubandha Pranayama encompasses the classical breathing techniques of Hatha Yoga, such as Nadi Shodana (alternate nostril breathing) and Kappalabathi (fire breathing).
+Here, you take control, and the breath follows your guidance.
+Both Sahaja and Anubandha are wonderful tools for centering and focusing.

-Pranayama is a practice of Hatha Yoga and belongs closely together with the asanas and meditation.
-However, you can also practice the breathing techniques separately from asana and meditation.
-It is always a good idea to connect with the breath.
+Pranayama is an integral practice of Hatha Yoga and is closely connected with asanas (physical postures) and meditation.
+Nevertheless, you can also practice these breathing techniques separately from asana and meditation.
+Connecting with your breath is always a valuable practice.

 And a little bit about:

-If you feel like it, you can also meditate with us on the app!
+If you’re interested, you can also join us in meditation on our app!

-So, all the yoga styles listed below fall under the umbrella of Hatha Yoga.
+In essence, all the yoga styles listed below fall under the umbrella of Hatha Yoga.

-The term ‘vinyasa’ derives from the Sanskrit term ‘nyasa’, meaning “to place”, and the prefix ‘vi’, “in a special way” – as in the arrangement of notes in music, the steps on a path to the top of a mountain, or the connection of one asana to the next.
+The term ‘vinyasa’ finds its roots in the Sanskrit word ‘nyasa,’ which means “to place,” and the prefix ‘vi,’ signifying “in a special way” – much like the arrangement of musical notes, the steps on a path leading to a mountain’s peak, or the seamless transition from one asana to the next.
 Vinyasa is often interpreted as ‘flow,’ a practice where movements harmonize with the breath.
 Every movement is intricately synchronized with the rhythm of the breath.

-The origin of today’s Vinyasa Yoga is in the Ashtanga Vinyasa Yoga tradition (see below).
-Often the sequence ‘Down Dog – Plank – Chaturanga Dandasana – Cobra – Down Dog’ is also called a Vinyasa.
+The contemporary practice of Vinyasa Yoga is deeply connected to the Ashtanga Vinyasa Yoga tradition (see below).
+Frequently, a sequence like ‘Down Dog – Plank – Chaturanga Dandasana – Cobra – Down Dog’ is also referred to as a ‘Vinyasa.’

-So whenever you move together with your breath, it is vinyasa.
+In essence, whenever you move in sync with your breath, it embodies the spirit of vinyasa.

 Ashtanga Vinyasa Yoga

-‘Ashtanga’ translated into German means ‘eight limbs’.
-The term comes from a philosophical text, Patanjali’s Yogasutra, which actually has little to do with Ashtanga Vinyasa Yoga.
-The founder of Ashtanga Vinyasa Yoga, K. Pattabhi Jois considered the text to be the source for his yoga.
+‘Ashtanga,’ when translated to German, means ‘eight limbs.’
+The term originates from a philosophical text known as Patanjali’s Yogasutra, although it’s somewhat distinct from Ashtanga Vinyasa Yoga.
+The founder of Ashtanga Vinyasa Yoga, K. Pattabhi Jois, regarded this ancient text as the source of his yoga philosophy.

-The term ‘yin’ is Chinese and refers to the cool, passive energy.
-The opposite is ‘yang’, the warm, active energy.
-Yin yoga was thus inspired by ancient Chinese Taoist practices in which stretches are held for a long period of time.
+The term ‘yin’ is derived from Chinese philosophy and represents cool, passive energy, in contrast to ‘yang,’ which symbolizes warm, active energy.
+Yin yoga draws inspiration from ancient Chinese Taoist practices, where stretches are held for extended periods.

-The American Paulie Zink made the technique of long stretching known in the West in the 1970s.
-He combined it with elements of Hatha yoga.
-Among Zink’s students was the American Paul Grilley, who was also interested in Hatha yoga, martial arts and meditation.
-Soon Grilley began to develop Zink’s Taoist yoga, Hatha yoga and the Chinese system of meridians into his own practice.
-One of Grilley’s students, Sarah Powers, who emphasised a conscious and systematic breath during Yin Yoga practice, is the one who gave this type of practice the name ‘Yin Yoga’.
+In the 1970s, American Paulie Zink introduced the concept of prolonged stretching to the Western world, blending it with elements from Hatha yoga.
+One of Zink’s students, Paul Grilley, also deeply interested in Hatha yoga, martial arts, and meditation, began to evolve Zink’s Taoist yoga, merging it with Hatha yoga and the Chinese meridian system.
+It was one of Grilley’s students, Sarah Powers, who emphasized the importance of a conscious and systematic breath during Yin Yoga practice, eventually coining the name ‘Yin Yoga’ for this unique approach.

-In 2003 Acro Yoga International was founded by Jason Nemer and Jenny Sauer-Klei in California, USA.
-They were the first to codify the Acro Yoga practice in 2006.
-Acro Yoga is a very modern style of yoga.
-It is a physical practice that combines yoga and acrobatics.
-Acro Yoga includes many types of partner and group acrobatic forms, with a central theme of lifting at least one person is lifted up.
+In 2003, Acro Yoga International was founded by Jason Nemer and Jenny Sauer-Klei in California, USA.
+Their pioneering efforts led to the formalization of the Acro Yoga practice in 2006.
+Acro Yoga represents a contemporary and dynamic style of yoga, bridging the realms of yoga and acrobatics.
+It encompasses various partner and group acrobatic forms, with a central theme of lifting at least one person.

 This article was written by: